danielelectronics/danielelectronics.github.io/_posts/2016-01-03-msp430-analog-guage-clock.md

 Update
 ------

 [My project got featured on Hackaday!!!](https://hackaday.com/2016/01/05/current-meter-shows-current-time/) So exciting!!!
 Turns out one of the users spotted a big mistake.
 In the original video, the second hand only makes it to 55 before resetting.
 Turns out, it was actually getting to 59 seconds as any useful clock would, but the trimmer pots were out of wack so the meter never got to full deflection.
 Tuning the trimmer pots was a pain in the butt, so I added a couple lines of code to the time-setting interrupt.
 If P1.0 is pulled low, the microcontroller maxes out each meter until P1.0 goes high again.
-Now, to tune the trimmer pots, all I have to do is put a jumper on P1.0, and tune the trimmer pots until each meter’s needle points right to 60 (or 11 for the hours meter).
+Now, to tune the trimmer pots, all I have to do is put a jumper on P1.0, and tune the trimmer pots until each meter’s needle points right to 60 (or 11 for the hours' meter).
 The new code is shown below.

 {% highlight c linenos %}
 if((P1IN & BIT0)==0){